yggdrasilradio/roguelike/README.md

 **Todo**

+- Constrain scrolling
+- Page flipping
 - Draw player and scroll him around
 - Number displaying routines to put values into the status areas
-- Reduce complexity of the maze to make it look less crowded and prettier
+- Reduce complexity of the maze to make it look prettier and less crowded